Codevendor/curry-console/README.md

 ### Special Rainbow Color

-There is a special rainbow color that can be set with [COLOR.RAINBOW], that renders colors per each character of the log message.
+There is a special rainbow color that can be set with [COLOR.RAINBOW](), that renders colors per each character of the log message.
 ```js
 console.log(COLOR.RAINBOW)("This is a rainbow colored message.")
 ```